bodowinter/phd_thesis/README.md

 - lynott_connell_2009_adj_norms.csv : modality norms for adjectives
 - lynott_connell_2013_noun_norms.csv : modality norms for nouns
 - winter_2015_verb_norms.csv : newly collected modality norms for verbs
 - BLP_frequency.csv : British word frequencies used in Ch.
-2
+3
-- ELP_frequency.csv : word frequencies used in Ch .2
+- ELP_frequency.csv : word frequencies used in Ch .3
 - MRC.csv : word frequencies used in Ch.
-2
+3
 - SUBTLEX_US.csv : word frequencies used in Ch.
-2, POS tags used in Ch.
-5
+3, POS tags used in Ch.
+5 and 6
 - google_ngram.csv : google ngram frequencies of Lynott & Connell (2009) adjs (Ch.
-2.5)
+3.5)
-- COCA_adj_frequencies.csv : frequency and contextual diversity from COCA (Ch.2)
+- COCA_adj_frequencies.csv : frequency and contextual diversity from COCA (Ch.
+3)
-- COCA_noun_frequencies.csv : frequency and contextual diversity from COCA (Ch.2)
+- COCA_noun_frequencies.csv : frequency and contextual diversity from COCA (Ch.
+3)
-- COCA_verb_frequencies.csv : frequency and contextual diversity from COCA (Ch.2)
+- COCA_verb_frequencies.csv : frequency and contextual diversity from COCA (Ch.
+3)
 - warriner_2013_affective_norms.csv : valence norms used in Ch.
-3
+4, 5 and 8
 - sentiwordnet_3.0.csv : valence norms from sentiwordnet 3.0 used in Ch.
-3
+4 and 5
 - NRC_hashtag_unigrams-pmilexicon.txt : Twitter Emotion corpus valence norms used in Ch.
-3
+4 and 5
 - COCA_adj_noun.csv : adjectives with singular nouns, cleaned
-- pang_lee_2004_subjective.txt : Pang & Lee (2004) subjective text snippets from rottentomatoes.com
+- pang_lee_2004_subjective.txt : Pang & Lee (2004) subjective text snippets from rottentomatoes.com (Ch.
+4)
-- pang_lee_2004_objective.txt : Pang & Lee (2004) objective text snippets from rottentomatoes.com
+- pang_lee_2004_objective.txt : Pang & Lee (2004) objective text snippets from rottentomatoes.com (Ch.
+4)
 - macmillan_taste_smell_words.csv : for discussion in Ch.
-3.5, whether MacMillan lists a taste/smell word to be valenced
+4.5, whether MacMillan lists a taste/smell word to be valenced
+- wordnet_macmillan_senses.csv : sense counts from WordNet and MacMillan, used in Ch.
+3 and 5
+- stadtlander_murdoch_2000.csv : roughness and hardness norms used in Ch.
+5 and 6
+- stadtlander_murdoch_2000_COCA_context.csv : COCA adjective-noun pairs that have the Stadtlander & Murdoch word (Ch.
+5)

 ### Script files: